StateMachineJunkie/OpenSkyAPI/README.md

 ## General Implementation Notes
 There is nothing new or fancy about the wrappers themselves.
 I'm using `Codable` to define and interpret the data coming from the OpenSky Network API (ONA).
 Previous wrappers that I've created in the past for other APIs provide interfaces implemented using closures or Combine publishers.
 This time I decided to use the `async` interface vended from `URLSession` as part of Swift Concurrency.

 Instead of having a single API object, which is what I did last time, this time I decided to use a service based approach.
-Thus, making each individual API endpoint vended from ONA, a separate class with a common base implementation, as shown in the diagram below.
+Thus, making each individual API endpoint vended from ONA a separate class with a common base implementation, as shown in the diagram below.

 ```mermaid
 classDiagram